 “Every Berry resident I’ve spoken to has the same reaction: it’s a real thing, and if you don’t believe me, then you’re a fool,” says CofC alumnus Ed Macy ’91.

 Berry Residence Hall was built on the site of the old Charleston Orphan House.
-According to the book Haunted Charleston: Stories from the College of Charleston, The Citadel and the Holy City by Macy and Geordie Buxton, the orphanage’s infirmary was overflowing with sick children during the Spanish influenza pandemic of 1918.
+According to the book Haunted Charleston: Stories from the College of Charleston, The Citadel and the Holy City by Macy and Geordie Buxton, the orphanage’s infirmary was overflowing with sick children during the influenza pandemic of 1918.
 The children who were not sick were sent outside to play in the yard.

 One day, a couple of children playing outside found some oily rags and started a fire on the orphanage grounds.
 The fire quickly spread, causing the evacuation of the building.
 Four orphans died of smoke inhalation as a result of the blaze.